learn-co-students/woof-woof-js-practice-nyc01-seng-ft-060120/README.md

   <button>Good Dog!</button>
  ```

+  * Make a click addEventListener
+    √- select a dog's span

+  * Make a seperate function for adding dog information???
+   √ - grab the div
+    √- create an image tag, h2 tag, button tag
+    √- Put textContent for each

 ### STEP 4: TOGGLE GOOD DOG
  When a user clicks the Good Dog/Bad Dog button, two things should happen:
   - The button's text should change from Good to Bad or Bad to Good
   - The corresponding pup object in the database should be updated to reflect the new isGoodDog value
     - Please note, you can update a dog by making a PATCH request to `/pups/:id`

+   √ - In addEventsLitener select the dog status button
+   √ - Toggle it
+      √ - Maybe create an if/ else statement
+    - Update it
+      - Make a patch request to make sure the update persists in the database

 ### BONUS!
 STEP 5: FILTER GOOD DOGS
 When a user clicks on the Filter Good Dogs button, two things should happen: